PatriciaCB1/Predicting_NBA_Outcomes/README.md

 ### Data Exploration

 - Initial Exploration:  Identifying potential features
     - Started with over 50 columns that could provide features of interest with 2 key prominent identified segments:
         - Offensive Stats
         - Defensive Stats
-- Identifying redundant / unusable columns
+    - Identifying  redundant columns
         - Data type
         - Duplicate stats/ metrics
         - Attempt to identify what is causing overfitting of the model
     - Database  relationship mapping
 - Data types in each column across all data sets to ensure data types would work within our model
 - Creating: new rows to split out Home / Away and a new column for Team Win / Loss